giocomai/quackingllama/README.md

 parties_responses_df
 #> # A tibble: 10 × 3
 #>    `party name`              `political leaning` `political statement`
 #>    <chr>                     <chr>               <chr>
-#>  1 The Luminari Party              progressive         "Embracing a global citi…
+#>  1 The Luminari Party        progressive         "Embracing a global citizenry …
-#>  2 The Liberty Rebirth Party (LRP) conservative        " 'Restoring the Foundin…
+#>  2 Virtus                    conservative        "austrian  economics in americ…
-#>  3 Eunoia Party                    progressive         "We believe that 'eudaim…
+#>  3 The New Horizon Party     progressive         "The New Horizon Party advocat…
-#>  4 Libertarian Progressives        conservative        "Balancing Tradition wit…
+#>  4 Libertarian Progressives  conservative        "Balancing Tradition with Inno…
-#>  5 The Luminari                    progressive         " 'We are the torchbeare…
+#>  5 Luminaria                 progressive         "At Luminaria, we believe that…
-#>  6 Libertas Novi                   conservative        "We believe that the Uni…
+#>  6 Libertas Novi             conservative        "We believe that the United St…
-#>  7 Eudaimonia                      progressive         "We believe that the gre…
+#>  7 Eudaimonia                progressive         "We believe that the greatest …
-#>  8 The Terra Vita Party            conservative        "Emphasizing the importa…
+#>  8 The Terra Vita Party      conservative        "Emphasizing the importance of…
-#>  9 The Luminari Party              progressive         "We believe that technol…
+#>  9 Eunoia Party              progressive         "The Eunoia Party is committed…
-#> 10 The New Order Party (NOP)       conservative        "Protecting Traditional …
+#> 10 The New Order Party (NOP) conservative        "Protecting Traditional Values…
 ```

 Then we ask a different model to categorise results (in this example,